Timinator2000/Algorithm_X/16 - your turn/02 - breaking bifid revisited.md

 ('col', 'D') must be the same as ('col', 'E')
 ```

 Each row above is an all-or-none set of events.
 The two elements in each row must be the same.
-There is no overlap in this toy example, but if there was, you would want to review the exercise a few pages back and combine any sets that had overlap.
+There is no overlap in this toy example, but if there was, you would want to review the exercise a few pages back and combine any sets that overlap.

 # Enforcing Sameness with Colors